 When C is unity, one new atom is produced per one atom consumed.
-It seems fertile material can be converted in the reactor indefinitely without adding new fuel, but in real reactors the content of fertile thorium 232 also decreases and fission products with significant absorption cross-section accumulates in the fuel as fuel burnup increases.
+It seems fertile material can be converted in the reactor indefinitely without adding new fuel.
+Still, in real reactors, the content of fertile thorium 232 also decreases, and fission products with significant absorption cross-section accumulate in the fuel as fuel burnup increases.

-For a thermal neutron spectrum (E < 1 eV) and the thorium fuel cycle, the situation is considerably better.
-Due to very low capture-to-fission ratio, the reproduction factor for uranium 233 is about η = 2.25.
-From this point of view is thorium fuel cycle is promising and a thermal reactor of this type could successfully be made to bred.
+The situation is considerably better for a thermal neutron spectrum (E < 1 eV) and the thorium fuel cycle.
+Due to the very low capture-to-fission ratio, the reproduction factor for uranium 233 is about η = 2.25.
+From this point of view, is thorium fuel cycle is promising, and a thermal reactor of this type could successfully be made to breed.